tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 dG=kG-k'G+exG-e'x'G
 $$

-It must be noted that the Schnorr signature itself is not being verified, but instead the difference *d*. *d* functions as the translating key between two separate independent Schnorr signatures-Given *d* and either *s* or *s'*, the other can be computed.
+It must be noted that the Schnorr signature itself is not being verified, but instead the difference *d*. *d* functions as the translating key between two separate independent Schnorr signatures.
+Given *d* and either *s* or *s'*, the other can be computed.
 So possession of *d* makes these two signatures atomic.
 This scheme does not link the two signatures or compromise their security.

 For an atomic transaction, during the setup stage, someone provides the opposing party with the value *d*, and asserts it as the correct value.
 Once the transaction is signed it can be adjusted to complete the other transaction.
-Atomicity is achieved- but can only be used by the person who possesses this *d* value.
+Atomicity is achieved; but can only be used by the person who possesses this *d* value.
 Generally the party that stands to lose money requires the *d* value.

 The *d* value provides an interesting property with regards to atomicity, it is shared before signatures are public which in turn allows the two transactions to be atomic once the transactions are published and by taking difference of any two Schnorr signatures one is able to construct transcripts, such as an atomic swap multisig contract.